cloudblog004/fantasticfoodies/content/en/posts/1146-simple-way-to-make-any-night-of-the-week-quick-chicken-and-amp-noodles.md

-So that is going to wrap it up for this exceptional food quick chicken &amp; noodles recipe.
+So that is going to wrap it up for this exceptional food quick chicken & noodles recipe.
 Thanks so much for reading.
 I'm sure that you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!